threefoldtech/playground/docs/user_stories.md

 ### Acceptance Criteria

-    - After deployment, user can view all information about the virtual machine.
+    - After deployment, all details of the deployed virtual machine will be shown to user.
+    - Also, list of all deployments available at the bottom to view details at anytime.
+    - User can also view all deployments/contracts from 'Contracts' and 'Deployments' in 'My Account'.
 ---
 ## Scenario 9